 Abstract.
 The age of ore deposits constitutes a decisive element in understanding their formation.
 Deciphering their precise chronology may be a challenge in the absence of mineral phases that can be dated by conventional geochronometers.
 Fluorite is very common either as the major or accessory mineral in a wide variety of ores and may provide information regarding the origin and timing of mineralizing fluid flows.
-In this contribution, we explore U-Pb dating on fluorite crystals from the world-

-- 15 class carbonate strata-bound fluorite ore of Pierre-Perthuis in Burgundy (Morvan massif, France).
-Uranium distribution within fluorite is mapped using induced fission-track and synchrotron radiation X-Ray fluorescence nano-imaging, showing that higher uranium content is measured in an overgrowth of fluorite (Flog) as a discrete band.
-Preservation of a micrometer-thick zonation in U, associated with other substituted elements such as Sr, Y, Fe and Zr implies that neither solid-state diffusion nor dissolution-recrystallization did occur.
-These U-bearing external fluorite overgrowths contain solid inclusions of about 30 μm - 20 globular pyrite crystals with a mean δ34S of -23.6 ± 0.4‰ v-cDT.
-We propose that the U incorporation in the fluorite lattice results from the development of a redox front during bacterial sulphate reduction.
-Flog generation sampled and analyzed by LA-ICP-MS on four different crystals provides identical U-Pb ages within the limits of analytical uncertainty.
-Considered altogether, these four crystals yield an age estimate of 40.0 ±1.7 Ma, not corrected for matrix-related elemental fractionation.
-Our results show that fluorite LA-ICP-MS U-Pb geochronology has potential for dating distinct crystal growth stages, although further research should be conducted to evaluate its accuracy. - 2.5 Turther research should be conducted to evaluate its accuracy
+In this contribution, we explore U-Pb dating on fluorite crystals from the world-class carbonate strata-bound fluorite ore of Pierre-Perthuis in Burgundy (Morvan massif, France).
+The uranium distribution within fluorite is mapped using induced fission-track and synchrotron radiation X-ray fluorescence nano-imaging, showing that higher U content is measured in an overgrowth of fluorite (Flog) as a discrete band.
+Preservation of a micrometer-thick zonation in U, associated with other substituted elements such as Sr, Y, Fe and Zr, implies that neither solid-state diffusion nor dissolutionrecrystallization occurred.
+These U-bearing external fluorite overgrowths contain solid inclusions of about 30 μm globular pyrite crystals with a mean δ^{34} S of $-23.6 \pm 0.4 \%{V-CDT}$.
+We propose that the U incorporation in the fluorite lattice results from the development of a redox front during bacterial sulfate reduction.
+Flog generation sampled and analyzed by laser ablation-inductively coupled plasma mass spectrometry (LA-ICP-MS) on four different crystals provides identical U-Pb ages within the limits of analytical uncertainty.
+Considered altogether, these four crystals yield an age estimate of 40.0 ± 1.7 Ma, not corrected for matrix-related elemental fractionation.
+Our results show that fluorite LA-ICP-MS U-Pb geochronology has potential for dating distinct crystal growth stages, although further research should be conducted to evaluate its accuracy.